mikengovn/nuoi-sen/nuoi-sen-web/README.md

 https://mikengovn.github.io/nuoi-sen/

-The **VietMoney "Nuôi Sen"** mini-game was built in plain HTML5 + Canvas + JavaScript from the original `main.py` by Michael Ngo @ EUI VietMoney in 2025.<br> The target of the game is to build deep and profitable customer life-cycle through this gamification, <br>
+The **VietMoney "Nuôi Sen"** mini-game was built in plain HTML5 + Canvas + JavaScript from the original `main.py` by Michael Ngo @ EUI VietMoney in 2025.
-boosting interactions and retention rates of the VietMoney Remittance APP.<br>
+The target of the game is to build deep and profitable customer life-cycle through this gamification, boosting interactions and retention rates of the VietMoney Remittance APP.

 | Feature            | Description                                                                |
 | ------------------ | -------------------------------------------------------------------------- |